HolzerSoahita/Generative_AI_RAG_Project/README.md

   - On Linux or Mac: ``source ragvenv/bin/activate``
 - Install the requirements.txt file using the command: ``pip install -r requirements.txt``
 - Run the app with the command: ``python main.py``.
 This will launch a web server on your local machine and click the link generated in the console to access the gradio app.
-- To stop the server press CTRL+C
+- To stop the server press CTRL+C twice

 ### Google colab installation (Not recommended because of slowness)

 - Download the file [Test_RAG_Generative_AI.ipynb](Test_RAG_Generative_AI.ipynb)
 - Upload it on google colab
 - Run the cell of this notebook until the cell of ``!pip install -r requirements.txt``